abdu61/Hotely/README.md

 -	Comment your code to explain its logic and purpose, especially if it is complex or not obvious.
 Use // for single-line comments and /* … */ for multi-line comments.
 -	Use modern JavaScript features, such as let, const, arrow functions, template literals, and destructuring.

+## Develper Documentation:
+You can refer to Documentation and Developer guidelines along with this.
+Here we will deep dive into how our whole process works:

+#### Contribution
+To contribute to the app, you can follow these steps:
+-	Fork the open source Ionic app repository on GitHub and clone it to your local machine.
+-	Create a new branch for your feature or bug fix, named as feature/<feature-name> or bugfix/<bug-id>, and branch off from the develop branch.
+-	Write your code and tests, following the coding standards and conventions of the project.
+-	Commit and push your changes to your forked repository, using clear and descriptive messages.
+-	Create a pull request to merge your branch into the develop branch of the original repository.
+The pull request should have a clear and descriptive title and a detailed description of the changes.
+You should also assign a reviewer to review your code and approve the merge.

 #### Branching and Merging:
 The HMA uses ‘GitFlow’ workflow The Main Branches are:
 -	main/master: Stable and production-ready code.
 Only authorized developers can merge into it.